DannyLe1234/Research-on-Factors-Influencing-Statistics-Students-Engagement-in-Extracurricular-Activities/README.md

 # 📊 Analyzing Factors Influencing Extracurricular Activity Participation
 This is a group based project that I made for the class **STA304: Surveys, Sampling and Observational Data**, this course focus on the designs of surveys, sampling techniques and how to address biasness in observational data emphasizing both sampling inference and the impact of non-sampling errors on survey results.
-For this project our team conducted a study to investigates which factors are significantly associated with the likelihood of student participation in extracurricular activities.
+For this project our team conducted a study where we survey students whom are in the course STA304-Fall 2024 in order investigates which factors are significantly associated with the likelihood of student participation in extracurricular activities.

 # 🧠 Project Objective
 The objective of this project is to explore and analyze potential determinants of extracurricular activity participation among university students, such as: